mhdyahiya/ccx-core-ui-vite/README.md

 ## Overview

-CCX Core UI is built with React 19, TypeScript, and Webpack 5.
+CCX Core UI is built with React 19, TypeScript, and Vite.
 It serves as a UI component library that can be consumed by other applications through Module Federation.

 ## Technologies

 - React 19.1.0
 - TypeScript 5.8.3
-- Webpack 5.98.0
+- Vite 6.2.5
 - SCSS for styling
 - Module Federation for component sharing
-- Jest for testing
+- Vitest for testing
+- Redux Toolkit for state management

 ## Prerequisites